Madebyspeedster/vs-code-dark-default/README.md

 ## Credits

-The Viscose theme was created by [ng-speedster](https://github.com/Madebyspeedster).
+The Vs code theme was created by [ng-speedster](https://github.com/Madebyspeedster).
 Special thanks to the creators of the default dark theme for Visual Studio Code, upon which this theme is based.

 ### License